jiemmmzhang/test-threat/README.md

 # test-threat

-This repository contains the experimental result details of paper "Do Pseudo Test Suites Lead to Inflated Correlation in Measuring Test Effectiveness"
+This repository contains the experimental result details of paper "Do Pseudo Test Suites Lead to Inflated Correlation in Measuring Test Effectiveness".
+The paper is accepted by ICST 2019.

 Due to space limit, we put a part of our experimental results in this repository.